Clinical Treatment and Recovery Services

 CSTAR Women and Children

-Early intervention, comprehensive treatment, academic education, and multiple levels of care are important in averting chronic substance abuse and resulting problems that might otherwise follow a young person for a lifetime.
+Early intervention, comprehensive treatment, academic education, and multiple levels of care are important in averting substance use disorder and resulting problems that might otherwise follow a young person for a lifetime.
 Designed for children 12 to 17 years in age, these programs offer the full spectrum of treatment services to Missouri’s youth.

 CSTAR General Population

-These programs offer intensive outpatient treatment services to both men and women with substance abuse problems.
+These programs offer intensive outpatient treatment services to both men and women with substance use disorder problems.
 The full menu of treatment services is available.

 These medication-assisted treatment programs are designed for medically supervised withdrawal from heroin and other opiate drugs, followed by ongoing treatment and rehabilitation for addiction and related life problems.
 Priority admission is given to women who are pregnant and persons who are HIV positive.
 Missouri's opioid treatment programs meet required federal guidelines.